‟FWD50 is an opportunity to work on my job—asking why I do what I do, and whether that is changing—rather than in it.”

 From the outset, FWD50 was a global event that brought many countries together in new and unexpected ways:

-- In early 2018, partly as a result of those conversations, Canada joined the Digital Nations, with whom we’re now partnering on content.
-We also introduced the Circlesquare interactive format.
+• In early 2018, partly as a result of those conversations, Canada joined the Digital Nations.
+We introduced the Circlesquare interactive format, which changed our stage layout to an intimate in-the-round model.

-- In 2019, FWD50 added a Regional Digital Government Summit; months later, regional Chief Digital Officers continue that conversation at regular meetings.
+• In 2019, we added a Regional Digital Government Summit; months later, regional Chief Digital Officers continued that conversation at regular meetings, which helped them navigate the COVID pandemic.

-- In 2020, we welcomed the Digital Nations and members of the global Civic Tech movement, and demonstrated new ways to connect virtually that have since been adopted within governments worldwide.
+• In 2020, we were one of the first events to prove that online content didn’t have to be boring webinars.
+We helped Canada host the Digital Nations on our platform, and welcomed members of the global Civic Tech movement.
+Many of the ways to connect online, first demonstrated at FWD50, have since been adopted within governments worldwide.

-- In 2022, we ran our first truly hybrid event, bringing what we learned from two years online into the physical world.
-From scannable conversation starters, to soundproofed interview booths, to a full-stage studio, the conference was a triumphant return to a world still recovering from a global pandemic.
+• In 2022, we ran our first truly hybrid event, bringing what we learned from two years online into the physical world.
+From scannable conversation starters, to soundproofed interview booths, to a full-stage studio, the conference was a triumphant return to a world still returning to in-person interaction.

-- In 2023, we expanded the hybrid format with a second building; switch platforms to improve virtual networking; added dedicated content just for online attendees, launched a library of books written by our past and current speakers, and held our largest event ever with over 3,500 folks online and more than 1,000 in person.
+• In 2023, we expanded the hybrid format with a second building; switched platforms to improve virtual networking; added dedicated content just for online attendees, launched a library of books written by our past and current speakers, and held our largest event ever with over 3,500 folks online and more than 1,000 in person.

 Our manifesto